-RIFUGIO TUCKETT, THE BEST HIKE IN THE BRENTA DOLOMITES
+RIFUGIO TUCKETT–THE BEST HIKE IN THE BRENTA DOLOMITES

-[TRENTINO–ITALY] — “Theeesa eesa the one.” she said, in that lovely Italan way of needing to add a vowel onto every word.
-“Theesa one is da best hika in the valley.
-And ifa you goa heer, ita isa the besta viewa inaalla da Dolomites.”
+Theeesa eesa the one.” she said, in that lovely Italian way of needing to add a vowel onto every word.
+“Theesa onea is da besta hi-ka in the valley.
+And ifa you goa heer, ita eesa da besta viewa inaalla da Dolomites.”
 That’s Barbara, the owner of my splendid hotel in the Brenta region of the Italian Dolomites.
-There isn’t just one Dolomite, but many different ranges.
-But many say this is one of the best sections, centered around the Madonna di Campiglio ski resort, tucked into a valley with over sixty lifts going in all directions.

 Here’s where we’ll be hiking today, as seen from the BioHotel Hermitage in my other post:

-Italian-Style Hiking
+Italian-Style Hiking in the Brenta Dolomites

 Hiking in Madonna di Campiglio in the Dolomites in Italy is just such a nice experience.
-First, as a ski resort so you can take a gondola to the top and get right in it vs. having to hike up to it.
-Then you hike from one mountain refuge to the other — rifugio in Italian — and explore different valleys and views all in the same day.
-Even have a beer or espresso or nice meal right there in the rifugio, above the tree line, in the thick of soaring peaks.
+First, since it’s a ski resort so you can take a gondola to the top and get right in it vs. having to hike up to it.
+Then you hike from one mountain hut to the other — rifugio in Italian — and explore different valleys and views all in the same day.

 Passo Groste view

-There are over sixty lifts in Madonna di Compiglio ski resort spread over an entire valley.
+There are over sixty lifts in Madonna di Campiglio ski resort spread over an entire valley.
 A lot of the best hikes you can gondola up to the top of Passo del Groste and then hike to various rifugios spread all along the range.
-Just because you take the lift up doesn’t mean it is less challenging, you just have less waster ergs getting to the good stuff and more time to explore and cover lots of ground.
+Just because you take the lift up doesn’t mean it is less challenging, you just have less water ergs getting to the good stuff and more time to explore and cover lots of ground.

 Pick your valley, pick how long you want to hike for and pick your destination rifugio and be off.
 Hike down to a different valley and a shuttle takes you back to your car.
-Hardcores stay up along the ridgeline and just sleep in different rifugi along the way and go from one range to the next, for a week(s), It’s all so sensible…
+Hardcores stay up along the ridge line and just sleep in different rifugi along the way and go from one range to the next, for a week(s), It’s all so sensible…

 Rifugio Tuckett signpost